cometbft/cometbft/spec/p2p/reactor/README.md

 registration     = get-channels set-switch
 ```

-As part of the registration procedure, the p2p layer retrieves from the reactor
+The p2p layer retrieves from the reactor a list of channels the reactor is
-a list of channels the reactor is responsible for, using the `GetChannels()` method.
+responsible for, using the `GetChannels()` method.
-The reactor implementation should thereafter expect that every message received
+The reactor implementation should thereafter expect the delivery of every
-by the p2p layer in the informed channels will be delivered to the reactor.
+message received by the p2p layer in the informed channels.

-The second method `SetSwitch(Switch)` concludes the registration of a reactor,
+The second method `SetSwitch(Switch)` concludes the handshake between the
-which can be seen as a handshake between the reactor and the p2p layer.
+reactor and the p2p layer.
 The `Switch` is the main component of the p2p layer, being responsible for
 establishing connections with peers and routing messages.